stelic/limitload/README-en.txt

 Limit Load
 ==========

-An arcade cockpit flight game.
+An arcade cockpit flight game with story-driven campaigns.

 Visit http://www.limitload.org for more information.